erikanagamine/autonomousdatabase/readme.md

 <a name="7"></a>

-# 7. Create a connection between ATP and ADW
+# 7. Loading data to ADW Using Database Actions: Database (ATP)

 At this time we will use the SQL Developer Web on ATP and ADW to connect those databases.

 First we have to copy the wallet to object storage.

-On SQL Developer Web, we will load data from files load into object storage.
+On SQL Developer Web (including on Database Actions console), we will load data from files load into object storage.
 This activity needs an auth token.

 ## Generate a token to connect your database with files on bucket